 Harry threw a look around the desks and benches.
 ‘Room’s empty.’

 ‘I guess we won’t be taking this one early.’
 Nev peered into Umbridge’s office and whistled.
-‘Whatever did this wasn’t something I want to be on the wrong end of.’
+‘Whatever spell did this isn’t something I want to be on the wrong end of.’

 ‘I think we’re late, Tofty,’ the foremost complained.